 The number of new stores reflects the number of stores opened during a particular reporting period.
-Before we open new stores, we make initial investments in capital expenditures such as fixtures and equipment, which we amortize over time, inventory and we incur pre-opening expenses described below under "Pre-Opening Expenses."
+Before we open new stores, we incur pre-opening expenses described below under "Pre-Opening Expenses" and we make an initial investment in inventory.
+We also make initial capital investments in fixtures and equipment, which we amortize over time.

-We have opened five new stores during the thirteen weeks ended April 29, 2017.
+We opened eight new stores during the thirteen weeks ended May 5, 2018.
 We expect new store growth to be the primary driver of our sales growth.
-Our initial lease terms are typically between five to ten years with options to renew for two to four successive five-year periods.
+Our initial lease terms are typically between five to seven years with options to renew for two or three successive five-year periods.
 Our portable and predictable real estate model focuses on backfilling existing markets and entering new markets in contiguous states.
 Our new stores often open with higher sales levels as a result of greater advertising and promotional spend in connection with grand opening events, but decline shortly thereafter to our new store model levels.